 Overall, the GoPNG needs greater coordination among reporting agencies to deliver their mandated functions and responsibilities effectively.
 This includes all government agencies consistently and fully reporting all required financial activities, with proper financial statements to the supreme audit institution.
 The lack of full and timely reporting practices continues to undermine public finance management systems, and publicly available budget information.

 At the same time, most budget documents remain incomprehensible to many ordinary citizens due to low financial literacy levels and the lack of proper public and civic awareness programs.

 PNG is a party to the Melanesian Free Trade Agreement.
 The agreement came into effect in 2017 and does address the need for competent regulatory authorities in each country (PNG, Solomon Islands, Vanuatu, and Fiji).
 However, the regulatory chapter is small and is designed to be strengthened and improved going forward.

-When international standards are used in PNG, they are most often Australian models due to PNG’s history under Australian colonial governance and their continuing close economic ties.
+When international standards are used in PNG, they are most often Australian models due to PNG’s history of Australian colonial governance and their continuing close economic ties.

-The government has notified the WTO Committee on Technical Barriers to Trade only once.
+The GoPNG has notified the WTO Committee on Technical Barriers to Trade only once.
 That notification covered food safety issues and was issued in 2006.